 Make quality bales

-- Invest in technology to sort complex plastics
+- Invest in technology to help sort multiple types of plastics

-- Example technologies include: NIR sorters, film grabbers, density-based air separaters, ballistic separators
+- Example technologies include: NIR sorters, film grabbers, density-based air separators, ballistic separators

 Make material market ready

-- Invest in filtration equipment – inclusion reduction
+- Invest in new technologies, such as filtration equipment for inclusion reduction, compounding equipment for gel reduction and devolitizing equipment

 Invest in continuous improvement